 3. Compassion, understanding and respect

 Compassion is so key in a relationship.
 That is no different when talking about money.
 Compassion and acceptance of your different points of view is very important.
 If you are discussing a savings plan, opening a joint bank account, or splitting rent, both opinions should be heard.
 Everyone has a primary and secondary Money Personality, and those Money Personalities can clash.
 This is not necessarily a bad thing – you can come to a healthy compromise over money, even if you don’t always see eye to eye – but you must have compassion and respect for one another.

 Keep your eyes wide open and talk about money when dating.
 It may feel tough, but managing money as a couple is a part of everyday life.
 It will be far more “awkward” if you spend your marriage fighting or disagreeing on your financial future than it will be discussing it now with your date.
 Get on the same page now for a bright love and money future together.

-To get started, discover your unique Money Personalities by taking our free, confidential 10-minute Money Personality Assessment.
+To get started, discover your unique Money Personalities by taking our FREE scientific, confidential 10-minute online Money Personality Assessment.